playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <iframe data-frame-title="Angular App Wide Providers - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-app-wide-providers-88?template=node&embed=1&file=src%2Fmain.ts"></iframe>

 In Angular, these globally provided values are called "Services."
-They're often used to break up and move application logic out of components to be more widely re-used.
+They're often used to break up and move application logic out of components to be more widely reused.

 ## Vue

 Providing a value at your application's root in Vue is similar to providing a value anywhere else in your codebase.
-Add a `provide` method call inside your root `App` component, and your data is now provided globally.
+Add a `provide` method call inside your root `App` component; your data is now provided globally.

 ```vue
 <!-- App.vue -->